 Various online resources and articles suggest taking a taxi or a bus to make the one-hour long trip.
 There are also plenty of group tours that will take you to Hierve as well other attractions outside of Oaxaca City.
 We didn’t have a problem driving ourselves; in fact, the trip proved entertaining.
 As we left the city, we passed through what appeared to be a protest.
 Dozens of men and women crowded the streets, many of them selling hats, candy, and other goods to motorists.

-As we were stopped at a traffic light, a young man in a construction worker’s yellow vest approached the driver’s side and asked Adrian to lower his window.
+As we were stopped at a traffic light, a young man in a construction worker’s yellow vest approached the driver’s side and asked my companion to lower his window.
 He told him in Spanish that another driver had complained that we were driving recklessly and cutting people off.
-Adrian laughed and said, “How much is the ticket?”
+My companion laughed and said, “How much is the ticket?”
 Thankfully, observant citizens are unable to penalize drivers that get in their way.

 We also took a wrong turn just before the exit indicated by Google Maps.
 No problem — we rerouted.
 But as we drove along the new route Google provided, it was hard to believe we were on the right track.
 We drove along a rutted dirt road through tiny farming communities.
 Little children walked along the road and we paused when a goat herder crossed the street with 15 baby goats and five dogs.
 Later, on the way back, we realized that Google had sent us on a very unofficial route — but it was worth it to get a peek into the daily life in a tiny Oaxacan community.

 We had also been warned that due to a disagreement between the federal and local governments, multiple entrance fees would be collected.
 We paid 10 pesos per person at the first toll booth and fifty pesos per car at the second one (just before the entrance.)
 In the end, both of the fees together add up to about $2 per person, depending on the day and the exchange rate.